Kaggle/kaggle-api/README.md

 ## Installation

-Ensure you have Python 3 installed and the package manager `pip` installed.
+Ensure you have Python and the package manager `pip` installed.

 Run the following command to access the Kaggle API using the command line: